 - Describe the roles of various interprofessional team members in caring for patients with acute transplant rejection and improving chances for survival and recovery.

 Transplantation is the only mode of therapy for most end-stage organ failure affecting kidneys, liver, heart, lungs, and pancreas.
 Acute transplantation rejection occurs days to weeks after transplantation.
-The immune system can see the grafted organ as foreign and attacks it; destroying it leading to rejection.
+The immune system can see the grafted organ as foreign and attacks it; destroying it and leading to rejection.
 The difference between hyperacute and acute graft rejection lays in the presence of preformed antibodies that cause rejection immediately.
-HLA matching is 1 of 2 critical methods for preventing rejection of allografts, and the other one is the serum crossmatch.
+Human leukocyte antigen (HLA) matching is 1 of 2 critical methods for preventing rejection of allografts, and the other one is the serum crossmatch.
 Using immunosuppressive drugs, for example, azathioprine and corticosteroids can prevent acute rejection.
-The induction of tolerance in alloreactive donor cells is a goal of transplantation and a method to prevent rejection of organs and tissues.
+The induction of tolerance in alloreactive donor cells is a goal of transplantation and a method to prevent the rejection of organs and tissues.
 The deficit of donor organs limits the success of transplantation in humans, and an alternative is the use of pigs (xenotransplantation), and living donations is another way of tackling the problem.

 In renal transplantation, acute rejection rates have dramatically fallen, chiefly due to the use of immunosuppressives such as calcineurin inhibitor regimes.
 The long-term outcome has improved.
 A delayed graft function is a preponderant risk factor for acute rejection that can be due to vulnerability or prolonged preservation times of allografts.

 Memory cells against the graft alloantigens differentiate into Th1 and Th2 lymphocytes.
 Th1 cells produce IL-2 and gamma interferon that mediates cellular immune responses including activation of macrophages against the allograft and xenograft.
-Th2 cells produce IL-4, IL-5, IL-6, IL-10 and IL-13 that stimulates humoral responses (mediated by antibodies) against the graft.
+Th2 cells produce IL-4, IL-5, IL-6, IL-10, and IL-13 that stimulate humoral responses (mediated by antibodies) against the graft.
 However, Th1 cells orchestrate the acute graft rejection.
 Other T cell subsets that may be involved in rejection are Th9, Th17, and Th22 through participation in the inflammatory response.

 Histologically, there is a mononuclear infiltrate in the renal cortex, and necrosis of arterial walls; after successful treatment, the inflammatory infiltrate clears.
-Graft-versus-host disease is a usual complication of allograft; skin biopsy shows lymphocytic infiltration with vascular cuffing and basal cell degeneration.
-Summarizing a pathologist will make a diagnosis of acute rejection based on infiltrating T cells, structural compromise of tissue anatomy that varies by the graft used, and blood vessel damage.
+Graft-versus-host disease is a usual complication of an allograft; skin biopsy shows lymphocytic infiltration with vascular cuffing and basal cell degeneration.
+A pathologist will make a diagnosis of acute rejection based on infiltrating T cells, structural compromise of tissue anatomy that varies by the graft used, and blood vessel damage.

 History and Physical